decred/vspd/docs/api.md

 ## Expected usage

-### Get VSP public key
+### Get VSP info

-Clients should first retrieve the VSP's public key so they can check the signature on later API responses.
-A VSP should never change their public key so it can be requested once and cached indefinitely.
+Clients should retrieve the VSP's public key so they can check the signature on future API responses.
+A VSP should never change their public key so it can be requested once and cached indefinitely. `vspclosed` indicates that the VSP is not currently accepting new tickets.
+Calling `/feeaddress` when a VSP is closed will result in an error.

-- `GET /api/pubkey`
+- `GET /api/vspinfo`

     No request body.